Building The Best Winter Belay

-When the ice is meagre or melting away, the rock’s cracks are uselessly chocked with verglas, and the turfs’s as thin as prince Charles’s hair, building a solid belay can be pretty tough.
-Very often you settle for something that you know is far from perfect, only regretting you didn’t try harder when the leader’s crampon falls off half way up the next pitch!
-In the past perhaps you could be forgiven for poor winter belays as every one knew that you were in fact soloing most routes anyway, but these days climbers are much more willing – and able – to take falls, and on the harder climbs falls are the norm not the exception.
-The danger lies on climbs were there is an increased chance of a fall (bad ice or turf, poor weather, avalanche/spindrift danger etc), yet you make do with a crap belay because that’s what you’ve always done.
+When the ice is meagre or melting away, the rock’s cracks are uselessly chocked with verglas, and the turfs as thin as prince Charles’s hair, building a solid belay can be pretty tough.
+Very often you settle for something that you know is far from perfect, only regretting you didn’t try harder when the leader’s crampon falls off halfway up the next pitch!
+In the past perhaps you could be forgiven for poor winter belays as everyone knew that you were in fact soloing most routes anyway, but these days climbers are much more willing – and able – to take falls, and on the harder climbs falls are the norm, not the exception.
+The danger lies on climbs where there is an increased chance of a fall (bad ice or turf, poor weather, avalanche/spindrift danger etc), yet you make do with a crap belay because that’s what you’ve always done.
 When you see your mate hurtling back down the pitch towards you it’s obviously too late to make things better – and praying the belay will hold isn’t conducive to a good day on the hill (or having your partner taking a fall factor 2 either!).
-I’ve had my far share of bad belays – some of which were so poor I daren’t even lean back on them – let alone trust them to hold a fall!
-And I’ve lost count of how many times I’ve looked down and tried to work out if we’d survive the ride if it did (“there’s always the chance the rope will snag on the way down”), but like I said, such thoughts – although common in winter climbing – are not good.
-So here’s a few tips so that maybe this winter your belays will in fact be belays – not just a selection of junk slung together for a rest!
+I’ve had my fair share of bad belays – some of which were so poor I daren’t even lean back on them – let alone trust them to hold a fall!
+And I’ve lost count of how many times I’ve looked down and tried to work out if we’d survive the ride if it did (“there’s always the chance the rope will snag on the way down”), but as I said, such thoughts – although common in winter climbing – are not good.
+So here are a few tips so that maybe this winter your belays will in fact be belays – not just a selection of junk slung together for a rest!

 If you want to further maximise your belay’s shop absorbing powers then one good trick is to use the chunky figure of nine knot instead of a clove hitch at all your tie in points.
 The figure of nine has vastly higher sock absorbency compared with a clove hitch, and is easy to both tie and untie – and if things are really bad you can even tie a fig of10, 11 or 12!